Skip to main content

 CRM for Small Business: How to Stop Losing Leads and Start Closing More Jobs

-You spend hundreds or thousands of dollars every month getting your phone to ring.
-Google Ads, SEO, social media, word of mouth, yard signs.
+You spend real money every month getting your phone to ring.
+Google, SEO, social media, word of mouth, yard signs.
 And it works.
 Leads come in.
-But here is the problem most small business owners do not want to admit: a huge percentage of those leads never turn into paying customers.
+But here is the problem most small business owners do not want to admit: a meaningful share of those leads never turn into paying customers.
 Not because the leads were bad.
 Because nobody followed up.

-Studies consistently show that small businesses lose between 30% and 50% of their leads due to poor follow-up.
-A potential customer calls while you are on a job site, and by the time you call back three hours later, they have already hired someone else.
+In our experience, most small businesses lose a large chunk of their leads to slow or missed follow-up.
+A potential customer calls while you are on a job site, and by the time you call back hours later, they have already hired someone else.
 A quote request comes in through your website on Friday afternoon and sits untouched until Monday.
 A past customer who would have hired you again simply forgot you existed because you never reached out.

 This is not a marketing problem.
 It is a systems problem.
 And the solution is a CRM.